War of the Breton Succession: First stage of the war

 Most of the nobility supported Charles of Blois, so if John of Montfort was to have any chance, it was dependent upon swift action before organized resistance could be made.
 John quickly took possession of the ducal capital Nantes and then seized the Ducal treasury at Limoges.
 By the middle of August, John of Montfort was in possession of most of the Duchy, the three principal cities of Nantes, Rennes and Vannes.

 Up to this point, the succession crisis had been a purely internal affair.
 But to complicate things further, the Hundred Years' War between England and France had broken out four years earlier, in 1337.
 In 1341, there was a truce between the two countries, but there was little doubt that hostilities would be renewed when the truce ended in June 1342.
 Thus, when rumours reached Philip VI of France that John of Montfort had received English agents, the French Crown naturally took a more direct interest in their small neighbors situation.
 Charles of Blois became the official French candidate.
 Whatever had been his original intentions, John of Montfort was now forced to support Edward III of England as King of France.

 Edward III was bound by the truce not to take any offensive action in France.
 Nothing in it, however, hindered France from subduing rebellious vassals.
 In November, after a short siege and defeat at the Battle of Champtoceaux, John of Montfort was forced to surrender at Nantes by the citizens.
 He was offered safe conduct to negotiate a settlement with Charles of Blois, but when this led nowhere he was thrown in prison.

-It now fell upon John's wife, Joanna of Flanders, to lead the Montfortist cause.
+It now fell upon John's wife, Joan of Flanders, to lead the Montfortist cause.
 Deeming her possessions in the east indefensible, she set up headquarters at Hennebont in western Brittany but was driven into Brest and besieged, the siege being broken by the arrival of an English army under the Earl of Northampton at the naval battle of Brest on 18 August 1342.
 Northampton then made his way inland and besieged Morlaix after an unsuccessful initial attack.
 The siege was lifted after the battle of Morlaix on 30 September.
 In Paris it was feared that Edward III would land at Calais once the truce ran out.
 The major part of the French army was therefore withdrawn, and Charles of Blois was left to pursue his claim on his own.
 Charles soon proved himself to be an able soldier: Rennes and Vannes were taken and many of the Montfortist captains defected.